CSP regional authorization tenant consolidation

 Prepare for migration

-- Sign in to your Dashboard with the Transitioning (existing) account (the one you will transition) and take note of all customers and all of the services provisioned for those customers.
+- Sign in to your Partner Center with the Transitioning (existing) account (the one you will transition) and take note of all customers and all of the services provisioned for those customers.

 Migrate customer accounts

-Sign in to your Dashboard with the Transitioning (new) account (the one you are transitioning into) and navigate to the Customers list from Customers.
+Sign in to your Partner Center with the Transitioning (new) account (the one you are transitioning into) and navigate to the Customers list from Customers.

 Click Request a reseller relationship.
 You are presented with a default email message to present to your customers.
 This message contains a URL with the org ID unique to your new Partner Center account.